 - Participate in an interview panel

-After filling out a City of Boerne General employment application, the candidate must take a written exam.
-Candidates are required to pass all portions of the exam with a 70% or higher in order to move on to the next step in the hiring process.
+After completing a City of Boerne general employment application, the candidate must take a written exam.
+Candidates are required to pass all portions of the exam with a 70% or higher to move on to the next step in the hiring process.

-After the completion of the written exam, applicants will be given the Boerne Police Department Application which will be turned in at a date specified by the Department.
-This includes specified required documents such as birth certificates, driver’s license, transcripts, etc...
+After completion of the written exam, applicants will be given the Boerne Police Department Application which will be turned in at a date specified by the department.
+This includes specified required documents such as birth certificates, driver’s license, and transcripts.

-Those applicants who successfully pass the written test will move on to the Oral/Interview board.
+Applicants who successfully pass the written test will move on to the interview board phase.
 The board will consist of a panel of officers of the Boerne Police Department.
-The applicants will be notified of their date and time of the board after their written exam.
+The applicants will be notified of the date and time of their interview board after their written exam.

 Physical Agility Requirements

-Applicants may be disqualified for reasons to include but not limited to previous criminal record, driving records (Example: multiple tickets/crashes within 2 years), dishonorable discharge from the military, prior *drugs use, financial/credit responsibility.
-Each applicant’s history will be reviewed on a case by case decision.
+Applicants may be disqualified for reasons that include but are not limited to previous criminal record, driving records (example: multiple tickets/crashes within two years), dishonorable discharge from the military, prior drugs use*, and financial/credit responsibility.
+Each applicant’s history will be reviewed on a case-by-case decision.

 *Example of illegal drug use: Cannot have used, consumed, ingested marijuana within five years from date of application.
 Applicants cannot have used, consumed, ingested narcotics such as cocaine, heroin, and methamphetamine within 10 years from date of application.
 The Chief of Police has the final decision on the disqualifying factors of each applicant.
 Applicants who were disqualified must wait one year before reapplying.